i Overview of the structure of the law

 All these factors were held to amount to bad faith behaviour and an abuse of rights on the part of the bank, which as a matter of Russian law renders the relevant contract void ab initio.

 This dispute revealed the shortfalls of the fledgling regulatory framework affecting derivatives and other complex financial instruments, which at the time contained only rudimentary standards of client classification, risk disclosure, appropriateness and suitability.
-Such formal rules only existed in the form of self-regulatory organisation (SRO) standards developed for the securities market, and yet the appellate division refused to apply them by way of legal analogy to the OTC derivatives market, thus leaving the end user community without the requisite statutory protections.
+Such formal rules only existed in the form of self-regulatory organisation (SRO) standards developed for the securities market, yet the appellate division refused to apply them by way of legal analogy to the OTC derivatives market, thus leaving the end-user community without the requisite statutory protections.
 The fall-back requirement of good faith does not necessarily fill the void, largely because the courts are themselves struggling to understand what should be the required standards of behaviour in the market.
 The regulator, which is best positioned to formulate the guidelines, has so far failed to devote sufficient attention to that area.
 The financial industry has stepped up to the plate and developed a set of standards for disclosure of risks embedded in derivative transactions.
-These standards are expected to be approved by leading SROs for mandatory use by broker-dealers and recommended by the Bank of Russia for use by banks.
-The parameters for assessing appropriateness and suitability, however, remain blurred.
+These standards were approved by leading SROs for mandatory use by broker-dealers and recommended by the Bank of Russia for use by banks.

 v Relevant tax and insolvency law